rajabishek/swift-essentials/manuscript/04_solid.md

 Now that we understand that a class should be responsible for only one thing, so how do we identify the responsibility of a class ?

 Identifying the responsibilities of a class is pretty simple.
 Lets say you want to change the way how a particular feature is implemented and now to make that change if you have to make structural changes to the class, then that feature is a responsibility of this class.
-Therefore is you follow single responsibility principle then any class in your project should have only one reason to change.
+Therefore following single responsibility principle makes sure that any class has only one reason to change.

 A TaxCalculator class will need to change only if you want to change the way in which tax is calculated.
 For any other reason if you are making a change in the TaxCalculator class then it means that TaxCalculator is responsible for multiple things, which clearly violates the Single Responsibility Principle.
 Let’s look at an example of some code that isn’t following the principle: